Industrial property: how to best protect your innovations?

 This monitoring has several objectives:

-• Ensure over time that the expenses you will continue to incur (geographical extensions, annual maintenance of rights) continue to be justified and useful.
-Conversely, continuing to maintain an obsolete patent, or one that has been circumvented a hundred times, is no longer of any interest.
+• You must ensure over time that the expenses you will continue to incur (geographic expansions, annual maintenance of rights) remain justified and useful.
+Conversely, continuing to maintain an outdated patent, or one that has been circumvented a hundred times, is no longer worthwhile.

-• Monitor possible infringers : monitor your competitors and their future filings and, if necessary, intervene with the patent office… does not issue a favorable response to a disputed competing patent.
-You could always contest it later before the ad hoc courts, but this will be more expensive and also more risky.
+• Monitor potential infringers : keep an eye on your competitors and their future filings, and if necessary, contact the patent office.
+If the patent office does not issue a favorable response to a disputed competing patent, you could still challenge it later before the appropriate courts, but this will be more expensive and also riskier.

-• Weaken competing patent applications : monitoring the competition is a good way to block the issuance of a patent that could prove embarrassing for your company.
-Indeed, after publication of a current patent application (after the 18 months of keeping the initial application confidential) you have a few months to justify to the examiner's office its non-compliant nature with regard to, for example, a lack of inventiveness or even under prior art of another document already present in the public domain before the filing date of the patent in question.
+• Undermining competing patent applications : Monitoring the competition is a good way to block the granting of a patent that could be detrimental to your company.
+Indeed, after the publication of a pending patent application (following the 18-month confidentiality period for the initial application), you have a few months to demonstrate to the examining office that it is inconsistent, for example, due to a lack of inventiveness or the prior existence of another document already in the public domain before the filing date of the patent in question.

-• Hence the importance of always keeping an eye on patent applications filed in your sector of activity...but also of having an extended watch on scientific publications and conferences.
+Hence the importance of always keeping an eye on patent applications filed in your sector of activity…but also of having a broader monitoring of scientific publications and conferences.

-Thus, monitoring the patent activities of your competitors helps to protect your innovations, to effectively manage your own patent portfolio, but will also allow you to detect and pursue possible counterfeiters or even to block requests from the company very early. share of your competitors which could prove annoying for you.
+Therefore, monitoring the patent activities of your competitors helps to protect your innovations, to effectively manage your own patent portfolio, but will also allow you to detect and prosecute potential infringers or to block early on requests from your competitors that could prove troublesome for you.

 Contact us button